phaustin/a301_students_eoas/notebooks/week11/flux_from_radiance_rev.rst

 The atmosphere introduces an absorbing emitting layers that changes the value of L with changing zenith angle.
 How do we solve  to solve :eq:`flux_revB` when `L` an't come out of the integral?
-There is a simple approximation for that situation as well, discussed in :ref:`flux_schwartzchild`
+There is a simple approximation for that situation as well, discussed in :ref:`week11_flux_schwartzchild`

 ..
   # radius of sun 695508 km = 700000e.3 = 7.e8